-Amid all the changes taking place around us, we are grateful for the insights and input we have received from you, our interested and affected parties.
+Amid all the changes taking place around us, we are grateful for the insights and input we have received from you, our stakeholders.
 Your thoughtful comments and feedback on PSAB's Draft 2022-2027 Strategic Plan via letters, personal interviews, roundtables, and our online platforms were encouraging and helped the Board to finalize this document.